DavidMorano/rightcore/resolves/README.txt

 RESOLVEFILER

 This program is a server for DNS resolutions.
 It provides virtualization for handling multiple Internet domain names on a single host, one for each user on the system.

 Synopsis:
 $ resolvefiler [-u <username>] [-d[=<runint>] [-mnt <mntfile>] [-V]

-where:
+Arguments:
 -u <username>	is an optional alternative user to get a MOTD for -d[=<runint>]	daemon mode for optional run-interval -mnt <mntfile>	mount file